srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     The resulting **Image URI** to be entered into the field will be similar to the following:

     ```text
     az220acrcah191204.azurecr.io/objectcountingmodule:0.0.1-amd64
     ```

-1. Leave the rest of the settings at their defaults and click **Add**.
+1. Leave the rest of the settings at their defaults, and then click **Add**.

-1. Now back on the **Set modules on device: objectcountingdevice** blade, click **Next: Routes**.
+1. On the **Set modules on device: objectcountingdevice** blade, at the bottom of the blade, click **Next: Routes >**.

-1. Within the **Specify Routes**, the editor will display the configured default route for the IoT Edge Device.
+1. On the **Routes** tab, review the default route settings.

+    The editor will display the configured default route for the IoT Edge Device.
 At this time, it should be configured with a route that sends all messages from all modules to Azure IoT Hub:

     * Name: **route**
     * Value: `FROM /messages/* INTO $upstream`

-    Delete this route by clicking the trash icon to the right of the route and then add the two following routes:
+1. To the right of the default route, click **Remove route**.

+1. Add the following two routes:

     | NAME | VALUE |
     | --- | --- |
     | `AllMessagesToObjectCountingModule` | `FROM /* INTO BrokeredEndpoint("/modules/objectcountingmodule/inputs/input1")` |
     | `ObjectCountingModuleToIoTHub` | `FROM /messages/modules/objectcountingmodule/outputs/* INTO $upstream` |

-1. Notice the IoT Hub message routing query specified for the **AllMessagesToObjectCountingModule** route.
+1. Review the value assigned to the **AllMessagesToObjectCountingModule** route.

     This route specifies the **Source** value of `/*`.
 This applies the route to all device-to-cloud messages or twin change notifications from any module or leaf device.

     This route specifies the **Destination** value of `BrokeredEndpoint("/modules/objectcountingmodule/inputs/input1")`.
 This sends all messages from the Source of this route to the `objectcountingmodule` IoT Edge Module's input.

-1. Notice the IoT Hub message routing query specified for the  **ObjectCountingModuleToIoTHub** route.
+1. Review the value assigned to the **ObjectCountingModuleToIoTHub** route.

     This route specifies the **Source** value of `/messages/modules/objectcountingmodule/outputs/*`.
 This applies the route to all messages output from the `objectcountingmodule` IoT Edge Module.